davyd-lab/Plant-Collection/README.md

 # Plant-Collection
-Native App to keep track of your plants.
+React Native App to keep track of your plants.